derektypist/technical-documentation-page/README.md

 ## UX

+This project is about computing documentation for careers and interests in computing.
+Users can select a computing topic (e.g. JavaScript) via the navigation menu.
+Further links (e.g. w3schools.com) are provided in the reference section.

 Information Architecture of the Computing Documentation.
 It is structured into Introduction, HTML5, CSS3, JavaScript, etc.
 The Organising Principle is Topics or Interests.